Rioba-Ian/local-first/README.md

 **Tech Stack:** Convex, React, TypeScript

 Exploring local-first patterns with Convex's backend-as-a-service platform.
+It is more of a BaaS solution that provides serverless functions and real-time data sync.
+Their approach is not exactly local-first but can be adapted for local-first patterns.

 **Key Features:**